miwamasa/Memos/02-14 LLM updates.md

 - DeepMind has formalized a theoretical result related to AI safety in Lean.
 	- https://github.com/google-deepmind/debate
 	- "Monadic syntax is excellent for expressing stochastic algorithms, and working over finitely supported distributions avoids the need for integrability side conditions during proofs."
 	- But I’m now much more optimistic that a PCP (probabilistically checkable proof) system derived from this line of research might be a useful tool to have in the toolbox for verifying AI safety properties that depend upon unformalizable human preferences.
-I still think “not killing lots of people” is probably just totally formalizable, but humanity might also want to mitigate the risks of various dystopias that are more a matter of taste, and that’s where this type of method
+I still think “not killing lot
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjExODQxMzc1OSwxODk3MTYxNjYyLDE2MD
+eyJoaXN0b3J5IjpbMTI0MTUxNTU4MSwxODk3MTYxNjYyLDE2MD
 AwMjg4NjcsMTcxODQwMzc5OSwtMTc2Nzk4MjMxNiw2NTQ3OTc1
 NTksLTExNzE5MTI5NTEsMTc5ODM1MDc5NiwtMTI4MDA3NDAzLC
 0xMjgxNjczNTA3LDEzOTA1MjcwMzQsLTY3NTkwMzA5Nyw3ODc4